orblivion/etherpad-lite-sandstorm/ISSUES.md

 ## Avatars will obscure 5-digit line numbers

-Assuming you're crazy enough to make such a long file.
+We're (as of now) showing line numbers on the left (though this would be a change from the previous app version).
+Avatars are on the left as well, but further left.
+But, if you're crazy enough to have a 10,000+ line file, avatars will begin to obscure the left-most digits.

 # QA